CBIIT/bento-meta/python/docs/mdb-conventions.rst

 Handles in combination with other properties can be unique.
 The model and handles can be considered to define namespaces in which qualified names point to unique MDB graph nodes.
 Example: `ICDC.demographic.breed` can represent the property “breed” of the node “demographic” in the ICDC data model.
 This would correspond to a property node with a persistent nanoid in the MDB.

-* Graph nodes which meet the conditions above can be thought of playing a given semantic role in a specific context.
+* Graph nodes which meet the conditions above can be thought of as playing a given semantic role in a specific context.
 They represent an interaction between a concept and a model.

 In the MDB, the reuse of semantic concepts is expressed by linking all graph nodes playing the same semantic role to a common Concept node.
 Rather that creating a universal “demographic” node and connecting every model that need that concept to that node, each model requiring that concept gets it own “demographic” node.